danvalen1/Film-Industry-Analysis/README.md

 ![graph3](./images/Median_ROI_for_High_Budget_Films_by_Genre.png)

 High budget films across all genres yielded a positive ROI, with adventure, comedy, and thriller films yielding the highest.
-This graph confirms that most films that have a budget of over $100 million will have a positve return on that investment.
+This graph confirms that most films that have a budget of over $100 million will have a positive return on that investment.

 ## Evaluation

 The overall business problem that was given asked how a new movie studio may be as successful as possible in terms of ROI.
 By looking more deeply into the data on movies from the past 10 years, the analysis has shown what types of genres have done well with certain sized budgets.
 This has successfully answered the main question in a basic way.
-This analysis is helpful as done, however there are certain areas that could bring more accuracy to the analysis.
+This analysis is helpful as done, however, there are certain areas that could bring more accuracy to the analysis.

 - **The Advertisement Cost**: In the analysis, it was assumed that advertisement budget was equal to the production budget.
 However, it unlikely that all movies had an equal advertisement and production budget.
-By using more accurates advertisement budgets, ithe accuracy of the ROI will increase.
+By using more accurate advertisement budgets, the accuracy of the ROI will increase.
 - **Time Period of Analysis**: The dataframes were only for movies from the last 10 years.
-While useful for immediate future movies, having a longer period of data could increase how robust our analysis is.
+While useful for immediate future movies, having a longer period of data could increase how robust our analysis is and could allow us to see trends over time.
 - **Inflation**: This analysis did not account for inflation.
 While only over a 10 year period, the inflation would have an effect on the money values of older movies, which would increase the accuracy of the comparison between  movies.
 - **Box Office Only**: This data only takes into account box office revenues.
 If Microsoft desired to go into streaming services and produce movies for the streaming service only, it would be more accurate to include data on streamed movies.